danielricks/textplayer/Readme.md

 # textplayer

-This code provides an interface for running text-based games using Frotz.
+This code provides a Python interface for running text-based games using Frotz.

 ## Requirements